 - A Chi-square compares data that is group data, also known as nominal data.

 Let’s say we are interested in whether students at different grade levels are more likely to have social media accounts.
-So we would group participants by grade level and then split by yes or no on social media accounts.
+So, we would group participants by grade level and then split them by yes or no on social media accounts.
 The chi-square will test whether certain grades have significantly higher or lower rates of social media accounts.

-- A T-test, or difference of means test, compares two different groups, but this time the variable we are interested in is a continuous variable.
+- A T-test, or difference of means test, compares two different groups, but this time, the variable we are interested in is a continuous variable.

 - A correlation test is a way to see how two things are related.
 It measures how closely the numbers of two things go together or change together.
 For example, we are interested in whether the number of minutes spent playing video games is related to the number of minutes spent studying.

 These statistical methods and others are used to test the hypothesis so the researcher can make inferences and draw conclusions about a population based on sample data.
 A key output of these statistical methods is probability, also known as a p-value.

 Once an appropriate method is chosen, it’s time to apply it to the data.
 This application could involve calculating measures of central tendency for descriptive statistics or building models in regression analysis.
 This step transforms raw data into a form that can be interpreted and understood.
 Here are examples of how to apply two different methods:

 - Chi-square, to test whether certain grades have significantly higher or lower rates of social media accounts.
 Let’s consider two examples: